 That’s the power of the attention bias at work.

-When you incorporate a specific item into your writing, videos, or any other form of content, you’re creating an asset that continues to draw attention to it.
+When you incorporate a specific item into your writing, videos, or any other form of content, you’re creating an asset that continues to draw attention.
 It forces people to have recurring thoughts which will eventually lead to influencing their decisions.

 If you’ve noticed, in this article, I’ve talked a lot about storytelling and building an audience.
-As you keep reading, those themes will keep coming up and will influence your decisions on both topics.
+As you keep reading, those themes will keep coming up may influence your decisions on both topics.

 Decide on a word, group of words, or theme you can incorporate into all your storytelling and messaging.